Military history of Iran: Pahlavi dynasty (1925–1979)

 When the Pahlavi dynasty came to power, the Qajar dynasty was already weak from years of war with Russia.
 The standing Persian army was almost non-existent.
-The new king Reza Shah Pahlavi, was quick to develop a new military, the Imperial Iranian Armed Forces.
+The new king Reza Shah Pahlavi, was quick to develop a new military, the Imperial Iranian Army.
 In part, this involved sending hundreds of officers to European and American military academies.
 It also involved having foreigners re-train the existing army within Iran.
 In this period a national air force (the Imperial Iranian Air Force) was established and the foundation for a new navy (the Imperial Iranian Navy) was laid.
+Other armed forces of the time included the Imperial Guard and the Iranian Gendarmerie.

-Following Germany's invasion of the Soviet Union in June 1941, Britain and the Soviet Union became allies.
+Following Germany's invasion of the Soviet Union in June 1941, the United Kingdom and the Soviet Union became allies.
 Both saw the newly opened Trans-Iranian Railroad as a strategic route to transport supplies from the Persian Gulf to the Soviet Union and were concerned that Reza Shah was sympathetic to the Axis powers, despite his declaration of neutrality.
-In August 1941, Britain and the Soviet Union invaded Iran and deposed him in favor of his son Mohammad Reza Pahlavi.
+In August 1941, the UK and the Soviet Union invaded Iran and deposed him in favor of his son Mohammad Reza Pahlavi.
 Following the end of the Second World War, both countries withdrew their military forces from Iran.

-Following a number of clashes in April 1969, international relations with Iraq fell into a steep decline, mainly due to a dispute over the Shatt al-Arab (called Arvand) waterway in the 1937 Algiers Accord.
+Following a number of clashes in April 1969, relations with Iraq fell into a steep decline, mainly due to a dispute over the Shatt al-Arab (called Arvand Rud in Persian) waterway in the 1937 Algiers Accord.
 Iran abrogated the 1937 accord and demanded a renegotiation which ended completely in its favor.
-Furthermore, Mohammad Reza Pahlavi embarked on an unprecedented modernisation program for the Iranian armed forces.
+Furthermore, Mohammad Reza Pahlavi embarked on an unprecedented modernisation program of the Iranian armed forces.
 In many cases Iran was being supplied with advanced weaponry even before it was supplied to the armed forces of the countries that developed it.
 During this period of strength Iran protected its interests militarily in the region: in Oman, the Dhofar Rebellion was crushed.
 In November 1971, Iranian forces seized control of three uninhabited but strategic islands at the mouth of the Persian Gulf; Abu Musa and the Tunb islands.